Clique-factors in sparse pseudorandom graphs

 \begin{conjecture}[Conjecture~7.1 in~\cite{KSS04}] There exists an absolute constant $c>0$ such that every $(n,d,\lambda)$-graph~$G$ on $n\in 3\mathbb{N}$ vertices with $\lambda\le cd^2/n$ has a triangle-factor. \end{conjecture}

 The first result in this direction was given by Krivelevich, Sudakov and Szab\'o~\cite{KSS04}, who proved that it suffices to impose $\lambda\leq cd^3/(n^2\log n)$ for some absolute constant~$c>0$.
 This was improved by Allen, B\"ottcher, H\`an and two of the current authors~\cite{ABHKP17} to $\lambda\leq cd^{5/2}/n^{3/2}$ for some~$c>0$.
 In fact, the result in~\cite{ABHKP17} is that this condition on~$\lambda$ is enough to guarantee the appearance of squares of Hamilton cycles (the square of a Hamilton cycle is obtained by connecting distinct vertices at distance at most~$2$ in the cycle).
 Another piece of evidence in support of Conjecture~\ref{conj:KSS} is a result in~\cite{HKP18a, HKP18b} that states that, under the condition $\lambda\le (1/600) d^2/n$, any $(n,d,\lambda)$-graph~$G$ with~$n$ sufficiently large contains a `near-perfect $K_3$-factor'; in fact, $G$~contains a family of vertex-disjoint copies of $K_3$ covering all but at most $n^{647/648}$ vertices of~$G$.
-Very recently, Nenadov~\cite{Nen18} proved that $\lambda\leq cd^2/(n\log n)$ for some constant~$c>0$ yields a $K_3$-factor.\footnote{Nenadov studied a larger class of graphs, namely, the class of bijumbled graphs with sufficient minimum degree.
-This class contains $(n,d,\lambda)$-graphs as a special case.
-For details, see concluding remarks at the end of this note.}
+Very recently, Nenadov~\cite{Nen18} proved that $\lambda\leq cd^2/(n\log n)$ for some constant~$c>0$ yields a $K_3$-factor.\footnote{ Nenadov studied a larger class of graphs, which contains $(n,d,\lambda)$-graphs as a special case.
+Our result also holds in this class.
+For details, see the concluding remarks at the end of this note. }